 Alternatively you can do it into three sections by breaking at Shap and Richmond.
 Neither have a railway station, however local bus routes connect both with railway stations.
 Buses run from Shap to Penrith, and from Richmond to Darlington, both of which are served by mainline services.

-Walking 12-15 days consecutively may sound a lot, although if you keep your daily mileage reasonable, you'll find it easier.
+Walking 12-15 days consecutively may sound a lot, although if you keep your daily mileage reasonable, you'll find it easier than you may think.
 However you may want to plan in some places where you can have a day off.

 The Coast to Coast is very busy and in the Lake District in particular, it can be very hard to find accommodation.
 Advance booking is pretty much essential if you're walking in the summer.

-Whilst Doreen's guide is good coverage, it doesn't list all accommodation and you may need to search online for alternatives.
+Whilst Doreen's guide provides excellent coverage, it is not exhaustive and you may need to search online for alternatives.